rachaelcarroll/static-comp/README.md

 ## Overview

 This project was completed in week 9 of [Turing School of Software and Design](https://turing.io/).
-The goal of this weekend-long solo[project](https://frontend.turing.edu/projects/module-1/m1-static-comp) was to replicate a static comp using HTML and CSS.
+The goal of this weekend-long solo [project](https://frontend.turing.edu/projects/module-1/m1-static-comp) was to replicate a static comp using HTML and CSS.

 Given the comp below, we were to recreate the layout, while having creative license with the color palette, icons, images, and copy.
 As a ranch connoiseur, I chose to rank some of my favorite ranch brands.
 You can view the deployed site [here!]()